Vernonicuhhh/chem-notes/chem/raw markdown files/new.md

 ### Solubility
 how well substance dissolves in certain amt of solvent at certain temperature to produce saturated solution

-- Saturated - in the middle
+- Saturated - no more can be dissolved
 - unsaturated - more solute can be dissolved
-- super saturated - no more solute can dissolve
+- super saturated - more solute has been dissolved compared to how much should be possible to dissolve